raveup/raveup.github.io/_posts/2009-05-17-the-products.md

 ---

 The Products were a S.Diego band that played an exciting mixture of punk, r'n'r and power pop.
 Their fresh sound is well documentated on their only EP released in 1980.

-Rave Up Records compiled an entire studio album which includes all their recordings.
+Rave Up compiled an entire studio album which includes all their recordings.
 Wow!!!